NascHQ/termtools/README.md

 ##### Parts

 Every part of your PS1 has the `enabled` flag, allowing you to turn them on or off as you will.
+Besides that, all the properties also accept a `wrapper`, which is a string with a "$1".
+For example, in the "username", the wrapper "[$1]" for the user "felipe" becomes "[felipe]"
 The available parts and their attributes special attributes are:

 | Part name | Description | Extra options |